wp-plugins/uncomplicated-seo/readme.txt

 It alsow allows you to add a custom description (used for the respective metatags) to every post and page, directly in the Post/Page Edit Screen.

-In a simply formular, you can:
+In a simple formular, you can:

 *   Configure and add metatags
 *   Configure and add Open Graph metatags